nightroman/FarNet/PowerShellFar/README.md

 **Q: How to make PowerShell code invocation from the command line easier?**

-A: There are several options
+**A**: There are several options.

-* Easy prefix macro
+**1:**

-    Use a macro which inserts `ps:` to empty command lines.
+Use the "Easy prefix" macro which inserts `ps:` to empty command lines.
 See *PowerShellFar.macro.lua*, `[Space]`.

-* Easy invoke macro
+**2:**

+Use the command console started from panels by the menu "Invoke commands".
+This mode needs no prefixes and provides rich code completion by `[Tab]`.
+Optionally, create a "Shell" macro for `ps: $Psf.StartCommandConsole()`.
+See *PowerShellFar.macro.lua*, `[Ctrl]`.

+**3:**

-    Type and run commands with or without prefix using a macro associated with the menu command "Invoke selected".
-See *PowerShellFar.macro.lua*, `[F5]`.
+Type and run commands with or without prefixes using a macro associated with the menu command "Invoke selected".
+Specify the area "Common" for all areas.

-    If a command fails then the command line text and caret are preserved.
-    This is useful for composing and trying lengthy commands.
+Alternatively, create a macro for `ps: $Psf.InvokeSelectedCode()`.

 *********************************************************************
 ## Command and macro examples

 [Contents]

+**Macro examples**

+FarNet commands are invoked by `Plugin.Call` with the FarNet GUID and command with prefix and optional leading colons.
+See FarNet manuals for the roles of leading colons.

+    Plugin.Call("10435532-9BB3-487B-A045-B0E6ECAAB6BC", [[ps: ...]])

+The PSF plugin menu is shown by:

+    Plugin.Menu("10435532-9BB3-487B-A045-B0E6ECAAB6BC", "7DEF4106-570A-41AB-8ECB-40605339E6F7")

+See *PowerShellFar.macro.lua* for sample macros.

 **Command examples**

-Some examples are just demos but some of them may be practically useful as Far user menu commands (do not forget to add space and # to the end if you do not need them in PSF history).
-Examples with panels should be run from panels.
+Some examples are just demo but some may be practically useful as user menu commands (add ' #' to the end to avoid adding to the history).

 ---
-Show three versions: Far, FarNet, PowerShellFar:
+Show three useful versions: Far, FarNet, PowerShellFar

     ps: "Far $($Far.FarVersion)"; "FarNet $($Far.FarNetVersion)"; "PowerShellFar $($Host.Version)"

 ---
-Do some math, keep results in variables, use them later
+Assign variables, do some math later

-    ps: $x = [math]::sqrt([math]::pi)
+    ps: $x = 3
-    ps: $y = [math]::sqrt(3.14)
+    ps: $y = 5
-    ps: $x - $y
+    ps: [Math]::Sqrt($x * $x + $y * $y)

 ---
 Add the current panel directory to the system path for this session:

-    ps: $env:PATH = $env:PATH + ';' + $Far.Panel.CurrentDirectory
+    ps: $env:PATH = $Far.CurrentDirectory + ';' + $env:PATH

 ---
 Open selected files in editor at once